-Zocor is a statin drug prescribed to treat high cholesterol and lower the risk of heart attack and stroke in people with heart disease.
-Zocor slows production of cholesterol and helps clear build-up on arterial walls (atherosclerosis) that can limit blood flow.
+Zocor (simvastatin) is a statin drug prescribed to treat high cholesterol and lower the risk of heart attack and stroke in people with heart disease.
+Zocor slows the production of cholesterol and helps clear build-up on arterial walls (atherosclerosis) that can limit blood flow.

 Always follow your doctor’s instructions and use Zocor exactly as prescribed.

 Stop taking Zocor and tell your doctor if your become pregnant.

 These drugs may increase risk of muscle problems if taken together with Zocor: